-But profit doesn’t pay the bills—cash does.
+But retail profit doesn’t pay the bills—retail cash flow does.
 Until profit becomes liquid, it does nothing to meet our obligations to the landlord, the utility company, our suppliers, and our employees, not to mention our families.

 Turning away profit is not in the character of a business person.
 Yet, if enough of that profit gets stuck in inventory, receivables, equipment, facilities, or any of the other myriad investments of retail, we can’t pay our bills.

 Bankruptcy doesn’t mean unprofitable—it means not enough cash to meet obligations.